cedar: Optimized and Unified Machine Learning Input Data Pipelines: Optimizing Input Data Pipelines

+We begin by analyzing and distilling insights behind an extensive set of optimization techniques that are currently applied in an isolated manner: offloading, fusion, caching, and prefetching.
+We also introduce a new optimization in the context of input data pipelines: semantic-preserving reorders.

+We used the representative CV pipeline\footnote{We refer to each operator by its letter abbreviation in this section.} for SimCLR~\cite{arxiv:chen_simclr, arxiv:chen_simclrv2} shown in Figure~\ref{fig:simclr}, and we performed experiments on an 8-core (n2-standard-8) and 32-core (n2-standard-32) VM on Google Cloud.
+The pipeline reads a subset of the ImageNet dataset~\cite{cvpr09:deng_imagenet} stored on the file system of the 8-core VM.
+Unless otherwise specified, each optimization extends a \texttt{baseline} that executes all operators in the main data loading process on the 8-core VM.
+We focus on how these optimizations improve raw input data throughput given a fixed amount of resources, which translates to improved training throughput and efficiency.

-To demonstrate this, Figure~\ref{fig:offloading} shows the execution time of the \texttt{CV} pipeline across various backends, normalized to the \texttt{baseline} which executes all operators within the main data loading process on the 8-core VM. \texttt{mp} offloads execution of the entire pipeline to a local multiprocess pool. \texttt{mp+r} offloads the entire pipeline to multiple processes on the remote 32-core VM, using the local multiprocess pool to send images and receive batched tensors via Ray.
-Surprisingly, \textit{more} parallelism \textit{harms} execution time because each local process performs more work facilitating RPCs than it would performing the operators themselves.
-That being said, remote backends \textit{can} offer benefits if used correctly. \texttt{mp+sr} only \textit{selectively} offloads the blur operator, which exhibits high arithmetic intensity, improving execution time by a further $20\%$ over \texttt{mp}.
+\textbf{Offloading.} Many input data systems offload the entire pipeline to parallel execution engines (e.g., thread/process pools~\cite{website:torch-utilsdata, vldb14:murray_tfdata} or distributed workers~\cite{isca22:zhao_dsi, sigmod23:zhao_goldminer, socc23:audibert_tfdataservice}).
+The choice of execution engine presents complex tradeoffs on a pipeline and per-operator basis.
+Figure~\ref{fig:offloading} shows the throughput of the \texttt{CV} pipeline across various engines, normalized to the \texttt{baseline}. \texttt{mp} offloads execution of the entire pipeline to a local multiprocess pool. \texttt{mp+r} offloads the entire pipeline to multiple processes on the remote 32-core VM, with local processes facilitating RPCs.
+Surprisingly, \textit{more} parallelism \textit{harms} performance because each local process performs more work communicating than it would performing the operators themselves.
+That being said, remote backends \textit{can} offer benefits if used correctly. \texttt{mp+sr} only \textit{selectively} offloads the blur operator, which exhibits a high arithmetic intensity, improving throughput by $25\%$ over \texttt{mp}.